Philippines plans Russian coronavirus vaccine clinical trials in October | DW | 13.08.2020

 Duterte is expected to be vaccinated as early as May 2021.
 The Southeast Asian country is set to run phase three clinical trials from October to March 2021, after experts complete a review on Russia's phase one and two trials in September, Harry Roque, Duterte's spokesman, said at a briefing.

+The vaccine, to be named "Sputnik V" in honor of the Soviet Union's launch of the world's first satellite, was developed by Moscow's Gamaleya Institute.

+Philippine officials assured the public that the vaccine would have to go through a strict regulatory screening before it can be used.

-Director general of the Food and Drug Administration Eric Domingo said the Manila government will be "very careful" in approving the vaccine, called Sputnik V.
+Director general of the Food and Drug Administration Eric Domingo said the Manila government will be "very careful" in approving the Sputnik V vaccine.

+"We have to make sure before we roll out a vaccine that it's safe and effective," he said in a television interview.

+According to Domingo, Philippine officials have met with manufacturers and scientists who developed the vaccine to discuss holding Phase 3 in the country.